 Co-Founder & Studio Director

-Selected Film & TV: His numerous film/TV credits include principal and supporting roles in: Heartland.
-Blackstone, Forsaken, Supernatural, Everest, Crazy Canucks, Lost Holiday, Burn Up, Dream Me A Murder, Burn, Tom Stone, The Investigation, Caitlin’s Way, Johnson County War, Wasted, Children of Fortune, High Noon, North of Sixty: Trial by Fire, Bad Faith, Noah, Oklahoma City, Lonesome Dove, MacGyver, The Commish, Clare (AMPIA Award Winner), Lies My Mother Told Me and Call Me: The Rise and Fall of Heidi Fleiss.
+Film/TV: His additional film/TV credits include almost 60 principal and supporting roles in: Blackstone, Forsaken, Supernatural, Dream Me A Murder, Burn, The Investigation, Johnson County War, Wasted, Children of Fortune, North of Sixty: Trial by Fire, Bad Faith, Noah, Oklahoma City, Lonesome Dove, MacGyver, The Commish, Clare (AMPIA Award Winner), Lies My Mother Told Me and Call Me: The Rise and Fall of Heidi Fleiss.
 You can view Joe’s complete filmography HERE.

-Director: As Artistic Director of Rogues Theatre, Joe has directed Den of Thieves, Some Girls, Storm Warning, Italian American Reconciliation, Jesus Hopped the ‘A’ Train, Red Light Winter, Cow Town, Pushup, Criminal Genius, Savage In Limbo, Selling Mr. Rushdie, The Melville Boys, Danny and the Deep Blue Sea, St. Scarlet and Tape.
-He has also directed numerous fringe and student productions including: Museum, Green Space, The Dining Room, Scenes From American Life, Rimers of Eldridge, Barbarians, Metastasis, LaRonde, Lysistrata (all for Rogues), Bobby Fell in Love (Art Ranch), D.I.N.K.S (Lunchbox Theatre, Stage One) and The Zoo Story (Vancouver Fringe).
-University Credits: Our Town, Museum and The Dining Room (St. Mary’s University College), The Diviners (Mount Royal University) and Rocket to the Moon (University of Calgary)
+Director: As Artistic Director of Rogues Theatre, Joe has directed The West End, A Beautiful New City, First and Last, Den of Thieves, Some Girls, Storm Warning, Italian American Reconciliation, Jesus Hopped the ‘A’ Train, Red Light Winter, Cow Town, Pushup, Criminal Genius, Savage In Limbo, Selling Mr. Rushdie, The Melville Boys, Danny and the Deep Blue Sea, St. Scarlet and Tape.
+He has also directed almost 60 fringe and student productions including: Museum, Green Space, The Dining Room, Scenes From American Life, Rimers of Eldritch, Barbarians, Metastasis, LaRonde, Lysistrata (all for Rogues), Bobby Fell in Love (Art Ranch), D.I.N.K.S (Lunchbox Theatre, Stage One) and The Zoo Story (Vancouver Fringe).
+University Credits: First and Last, The Timers of Eldritch, Our Town, Museum and The Dining Room (St. Mary’s University), The Diviners (Mount Royal University) and Rocket to the Moon (University of Calgary)

-Training: MFA – Directing, University of Calgary; Honours BA -Acting/Directing, University of Guelph; Post-Graduate acting (in Toronto): George Luscombe, Michelle George, Marti Maraden, Bernadette Jones, Tom Bentley Fisher; Film acting: David Rotenberg, Christiane Hirt.
+Training: MFA, Directing: University of Calgary; Honours BA, Acting/Directing: University of Guelph.
+Post-Graduate Acting (Toronto): George Luscombe, Michelle George, Marti Maraden, Bernadette Jones, Tom Bentley Fisher.
+Film Acting: David Rotenberg, Christiane Hirt.

 Professional Affiliations: ACTRA/CAEA